Sai-Santosh-99/TS-Aggregator/README.md

 # TS-Aggregator

-Source Code for Multi-armed Bandit Algorithms on System-on-Chip: Go Frequentist or Bayesian?
+Multi-armed Bandit Algorithms on System-on-Chip: Go Frequentist or Bayesian?
 Authors: S. V. Sai Santosh and Sumit J. Darak

 - To replicate the various MAB algorithms, synthesize the .cpp files in their respective folders inside the 'Hardware' folder using Vivado HLS with the following parameters: